CS-DS-125/125book/source/08-Classes/classes.rst

 This defines a class named ``Box`` (capitalized, as noted above) with two
 methods: ``__init__()`` and ``draw()``.
-Notice that both method definitions are indented.
+Notice that both method definitions are indented inside the class.
 This puts them inside the body of the class definition.
 If one were not indented, it would just be a normal function definition, no longer part of the class.
+(Try editing the code to remove the indentation of ``draw`` and see what changes when you re-run it.)

 When this code is executed, it creates the class, but none of the instructions in its methods are executed (try it!).
-This is like with a function definition; executing the definition creates the function, but it doesn't run the function's body until it is called.
+Class definitions are similar to function definitions in this way; executing a function definition creates the function, but it doesn't run the function's body until it is called.

 .. index:: instantiate, constructor, __init__()